JBedichek/CNN-Verilog/README.md

 # CNN-Verilog
-Verilog files for convolutional neural network implementations.
+This repository contains Verilog files for an implementation of a modular convolutional neural network accerlator for FPGAs.